 Security Council Press Statement on Attack against United Nations Multidimensional Integrated Stabilization Mission in Mali

-The members of the Security Council condemned in the strongest terms the attack against the camp of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) in Timbuktu on 14 April 2018, which caused the death of a Burkinabe peacekeeper and injured others, including Malian civilians, MINUSMA personnel and members of the French forces.
+The members of the Security Council condemned in the strongest terms the attack perpetrated against the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) on 17 October near Tessalit through an explosive device, following which three peacekeepers from Chad were killed and three wounded.

-The members of the Security Council expressed their deepest condolences and sympathy to the family of the victim, as well as to the Government of Burkina Faso and to MINUSMA.
+The members of the Security Council expressed their deepest condolences and sympathy to the families of the victims, as well as to Chad.
+They also expressed condolences to the United Nations.
 They wished a speedy and full recovery to those who were injured.
-They paid tribute to the peacekeepers who risk their lives.
+They paid tribute to all peacekeepers who risk their lives.

-The members of the Security Council called on the Government of Mali to swiftly investigate this attack and bring the perpetrators to justice.
+The members of the Security Council called on the Transitional Government of Mali to swiftly investigate the attack with the support of MINUSMA, promote accountability for such acts by bringing the perpetrators to justice, and keep the relevant troop-contributing country informed of the progress consistent with Security Council resolutions 2518 (2020) and 2589 (2021).
 They underlined that attacks targeting peacekeepers may constitute war crimes under international law.
 They stressed that involvement in planning, directing, sponsoring or conducting attacks against MINUSMA peacekeepers constitutes a basis for sanctions designations pursuant to United Nations Security Council resolutions.
+They underscored that the primary responsibility of the safety and security of United Nations personnel and assets rests with host States and highlighted the importance of engagement and communications between MINUSMA and the Transitional Government of Mali.

 The members of the Security Council reaffirmed that terrorism in all its forms and manifestations constitutes one of the most serious threats to international peace and security.
 They underlined the need to bring perpetrators, organizers, financiers and sponsors of these reprehensible acts of terrorism to justice.
 They stressed that those responsible for these killings should be held accountable, and urged all States, in accordance with their obligations under international law and relevant Security Council resolutions, to cooperate actively with all relevant authorities in this regard.